-Our therapists, intensively trained in Dialectical Behavior Therapy, work with adolescents and adults who have pronounced emotion regulation difficulties.
+Our therapists, intensively trained in Dialectical Behavior Therapy, work with adults who have pronounced emotion regulation difficulties.

 What is DBT?